rails/rails/guides/source/generators.md

 Rails generators are an essential tool if you plan to improve your workflow.
 With this guide you will learn how to create generators and customize existing ones.

-In this guide you will:
+After reading this guide, you will know:

 * Learn how to see which generators are available in your application.
 * Create a generator using templates.